Medication Management and Home Care

 Medication management begins with reviewing a list of all the medications, along with vitamins and daily nutrition, and looking at them in the context of the client’s underlying health conditions and daily activities.
 This may result in a direct consultation with the client’s physician to clarify any procedures and dosages, and in some cases even discuss alternatives if medication is showing to be ineffective or creating adverse side effects.
 With a complete understanding of medication management care, the Broad Street nurse will then coordinate between the pharmacists and the physician to make sure the medication is always in place and prescriptions are up to date.

 As part of the medication management plan, the Broad Street nurse will also make sure the actual medication is packaged and organized in a way where it can be taken safely and on time.
-This can be as simple as medication boxes with appropriate instruction, but also often includes the support of the Personal Assistant or Home Caregiver.
+This can be as simple as medication boxes with appropriate instruction, but also often includes the support of the Care Professional or Home Caregiver.
 Part of their role may include Medication Reminders, as well as documentation of the medication.
-Furthermore, the Personal Assistant or Caregiver can also monitor and report to the Nurse Supervisor if there are any changes in symptoms or overall condition.
+Furthermore, the Care Professional or Caregiver can also monitor and report to the Nurse Supervisor if there are any changes in symptoms or overall condition.

 How Broad Street Home Care along with Medication Management Can Make a Difference